 BLASON DE L’EVANGILE

-61% Merlot, 39% Cabernet Franc
+95% Merlot, 5% Cabernet Franc

-In 1990, Domaines Barons de Rothschild (Lafite) acquired L’Évangile from the Ducasse family with a view to ensuring that the property was looked after to the same high standard.
+In 1990, Domaines Barons de Rothschild Lafite acquired L’Évangile from the Ducasse family with the vision of ensuring that the property was looked after to the same high standard.
 Chateau L’Evangile has had a long and illustrious history in Pomerol.
-In the second edition of Cocks Féret in 1868, L’Évangile is listed as a “Premier Cru du Haut-Pomerol”.
+In the second edition of Cocks Féret in 1868, L’Évangile is listed as a “Premier Cru du Haut-Pomerol.”
 The estate first appeared in the 1741 land registry under the name of “Fazilleau”, remaining until the mid 18th century and then as L’Evangile after its then owner “Isambert” renamed the estate in 1862.
-The vineyards of the 35 acre property in the heart of the Pomerol Plateau, surrounding the Château, have a curious long strip of deep gravel beds pitted with sand and clay.
-Famed neighbors Château Cheval Blanc are to the South and adjacent to Chateau Petrus on the North.VINTAGE NOTES
+The vineyards of the 54 acre property in the heart of the Pomerol Plateau, surrounding the Château, have a curious long strip of deep gravel beds pitted with sand and clay.
+Famed neighbors Château Cheval Blanc are to the South and adjacent to Chateau Petrus to the North.TERROIR & VINTAGE NOTES

+Alcoholic fermentation take place in temperature-controlled concrete vats, during which some gentle pumping-overs are carried out to enhance extraction.
+The wine is then left to macerate without external intervention.
 Following maceration, 80% of the wine was transferred to French oak barrels that had held one wine, and 20% to vats for malolactic fermentation, and a maturation period of about 16 months.TASTING NOTES